Winter Weather Preparedness

-As a Radford University student and staff member, you may hear many terms and definitions when a winter storm approaches and arrives.
+As a Radford University student, faculty or staff member you may hear many terms and definitions when a winter storm approaches and arrives.
 Many media outlets and the National Weather Service use terms that can help in both preparedness and reacting to various winter weather possibilities.
 Familiarize yourself with these terms to help identify a winter storm hazard:

 - Freezing Rain - Rain that freezes when it hits the ground, creating a coating of ice on roads, walkways, trees and power lines.

 - Sleet - Rain that turns to ice pellets before reaching the ground.
 Sleet also causes moisture on roads to freeze and become slippery.

 - Wind Chill - A measure of how cold people feel due to the combined effect of wind and cold temperatures; the Wind Chill Index is based on the rate of heat loss from exposed skin.
 Both cold temperatures and wind remove heat from the body; as the wind speed increases during cold conditions, a body loses heat more quickly.
 Eventually, the internal body temperature also falls and hypothermia can develop.
 Animals also feel the effects of wind chill; but inanimate objects, such as vehicles and buildings, do not.
 They will only cool to the actual air temperature, although much faster during windy conditions.